LaDilettante/personal-webpage/_posts/2016-07-18-gotta-plot-them-all.md

 We see that all stats point to the right side of the the Principal Component 1 (PC1).
 So we could interpret PC1 as "Overall Strength"--the higher the value of PC1, the higher the value of all 6 stats.

 On the other hand, along PC2, we see that HP, Attack, and Defense point to a different direction from that of Speed, Special Attack, and Special Defense.
 So we could interpret PC2 as some sort of "Brawn over Brain"--the higher the value of PC2, the higher the regular stats and the lower the special stats.
+(NB: Regular stats, e.g. Attack and Defense affect physical moves, while special stats, e.g. Speciall Attack and Special Defense affect elemental moves.)

+As you can see, PC1 is pretty intuitive -- one can guess from the outset that Pokemons should vary a lot based on their overall strength.
+To me what's interesting is really PC2, which shows that the second most important way that Pokemons vary is along the Regular Stat-vs-Special Stat dimensions (which I call Brawn over Brain).
+That wasn't something I expected before the analysis.

 {% highlight r %}
 biplot(pca, cex = c(0.6, 0.85), arrow.len = 0.05,